scantist/user-docs/docs/en-US/Plugins-and-Integrations/Build-based-Scan-CICD-Pipeline/Travis-CI-Integration.md

 <li>Setup Environmental Variables on Travis</li>

 Navigate to your project's settings page on Travis and click on the `Environment Variables` tab.
-Add a new variable named `SCANTISTTOKEN` with the value of the access token you obtained in Step 1.
+Add a new variable named `DEVSECOPS_TOKEN` with the value of the access token you obtained in Step 1.

 <img src="/images/Build-based-Scan-CICD-Pipeline/travis/step2.1.png" />

 :::tip
-Note: If you are using a dedicated {{companyConfig.APP_NAME}} deployment, you might need to set the `SCANTIST_IMPORT_URL` environment variable similarly.
+Note: If you are using a dedicated {{companyConfig.APP_NAME}} deployment, you might need to set the `DEVSECOPS_IMPORT_URL` environment variable similarly.
 :::

 <li>Add .travis.yml on your repository</li>